Boeing airplane chief urges union to consider new contract

-NEW YORK (Reuters) - Boeing Co (BA.N) Commercial Airplanes Chief Executive Ray Conner on Friday urged machinist union members to consider a new labor contract that would help ensure Boeing builds its newest jet in the Seattle area.
+NEW YORK, Nov 8 (Reuters) - Boeing Co Commercial Airplanes Chief Executive Ray Conner on Friday urged machinist union members to consider a new labor contract that would help ensure Boeing builds its newest jet in the Seattle area.

-The letter, handed out on the factory floor on Friday, warned that Boeing’s major “competitor wants to take more than 60 percent of the market,” referring to Airbus EAD.PA.
+The letter, handed out on the factory floor on Friday, warned that Boeing’s major “competitor wants to take more than 60 percent of the market,” referring to Airbus.

 Boeing said Friday that without the labor deal and a set of tax breaks and other legislative measures, it will consider building the jet elsewhere.